fifth-postulate/parser-combinators/workshop/guide/src/work/lazy.md

 _ => A
 ```

-Here we use an underscore `_` to signify that we are not interested in the actual value.
+Here we use an underscore `_` to signify that we are not interested in the actual argument.

 ### combinator
-The last ingredient is a combinator that accepts a producer for a parser and uses returns a parser that uses it.
+The last ingredient is a combinator that accepts a producer for a parser and returns a parser that uses it.

 ```
 lazy(p) =
-    input => (p())(input)
+    input => (p ())(input)
 ```

 This might be hard to read.
-The first parenthesized part `(p())` calls the producer.
+The first parenthesized part `(p ())` calls the producer.
 It will return a parser.
 That parser is then called with the input to return the parse result.

 ## Exercises
 1. What is the type of the `lazy` combinator?